Toroidal field coils

 First vertical insertion

 Final assembly activities on the first toroidal field coil to be shipped to ITER are well underway in Japan.
-The insertion of the superconducting winding pack into its structural case was achieved in March through successful the collaboration of Mitsubishi Heavy Industries, Ltd. (MHI) and Mitsubishi Electric Corporation (MELCO).
+The insertion of the superconducting winding pack into its structural case was achieved in March through the successful collaboration of Mitsubishi Heavy Industries, Ltd. (MHI) and Mitsubishi Electric Corporation (MELCO).

 The structural case has been successfully paired with its superconducting winding pack.
 ITER Japan contractors carry out this operation vertically, and have developed an assembly platform and handling tools accordingly.